Germans Were Greeted as Liberators

 Ukrainian Fighting Girls

 When writing about one aspect of the war, inevitably other elements are dragged in.
 Everything is related; you must follow a stream of events to reach the end of the war, and nobody rings a bell to say when peoples' allegiance changes.
 The most difficult part of writing discrete articles about the war is compartmentalizing them so that you don't start wandering off and lose your readers' interest.
 This page is primarily about the early stage of Barbarossa when there was hope within some "conquered" peoples that the conquerors would be an improvement over their former masters.However, I would be remiss in ending this page by leaving the impression that Ukrainian girls were nothing more than handmaidens of the Third Reich.
-They were not, despite some early enthusiasm noted above that had much less to do with the Germans and much more to do with what they saw as oppression emanating from Moscow.
+They were not, despite the early enthusiasm by some peasant girls noted above that had much less to do with the Germans and much more to do with what they saw as relief from oppression emanating from Moscow.

-Ukrainian women of Sydir Kovpak's guerilla forces, date unknown; note Mosin-Nagant M1891 sniper rifles |
+Ukrainian women of Sydir Kovpak's guerilla forces, date unknown; note Mosin-Nagant M1891 sniper rifles.
+From similar photos, I am guessing these photos were from early 1943 or later. |

 General Vlasov meets with Propaganda Minister Joseph Goebbels. |